Florida International University: Main Modesto A. Maidique buildings

+Carlos Finlay Elementary School, of the Miami-Dade County Public Schools, is on the FIU Maidique Campus.
+The National Weather Service Miami Office is also on FIU property.
+Both Finlay ES and the Hurricane Center are subleased.

 Biscayne Bay Campus

 The Biscayne Bay Campus (BBC) in North Miami is Florida International's 200-acre (91 ha) waterfront branch campus.
 It was opened in 1977 by Harold Crosby and occupies land, directly on the bay and adjacent to the Oleta River State Park, with which FIU has a research partnership.
 Access to these resources inspired the creation of a marine biology program on the Biscayne Bay Campus, which has become one of the university's most recognized programs.
 The Biscayne Bay Campus also houses the School of Hospitality & Tourism Management, the School of Journalism and Mass Communication, the Aquatic Center, and the Kovens Conference Center.
 The Golden Panther Express, FIU's student buses, connect the main campus and the Biscayne Bay Campus throughout the day on weekdays.